thesekoni/INCUBATOR-NG-DATA-ANALYSIS-TRAINING/README.md

 # INCUBATOR-NG-DATA-ANALYSIS-TRAINING
-This repo talks about my personal projects in data analysis with Incubator Nigeria.
+This repo talks about my little beginning emarking on data analysis with Incubator Nigeria.
 <br/>
 ***